Dhruva2/MinimallyDisruptiveCurves.docs/sceptic.md

 @@unobtrusivebox
 The profile likelihood method (introduced in \citep{Venzon88}, and applied, with a software toolbox, for Systems Biology in \citep{Raue09}) does precisely this!
 And doesn't require a differentiable cost function.

 Essentially they pick a parameter ($j$), and iteratively change it.
 At each step, all the other parameters are re-optimised to minimise the cost function.
 This solves a slightly different problem: making effective confidence intervals on the parameters for a particular model behaviour.
+I informally tried to compare this method to mine on the examples of the 2017 paper, and couldn't use it to extract functional relationships between parameters.
+The reason?
+MD Curves have momentumum in a particular (potentially curving) insensitive direction.
+The iterative re-optimisation procedure can and will change parameters in a different insensitive direction at each iteration.
 @@
 \\ \\
 *🦎: All these numerical methods though...what about numerical error?*